TyOverby/tyoverby.github.io/posts_md/implicit.md

+---
+title: Implicit GPU
+subtitle: A new way to shape
+image: ../images/foam.jpeg
+color: white
+abstract: |
     Implicit-GPU is a new 2d CAD program based on the principals of Constructive Solid Geometry (commonly refered to as CSG).
 What makes Implicit-GPU different is the implementation detail that shapes are described mathematically, allowing them to be rendered at low resolution for quick feedback and infinite resolution for publishing.
+---

 # Core Mathematical Principals